 The Science of Data, Signals, and Information

 Electrical Engineering has given rise to many key developments at the interface between the physical world and the information world.
 Fundamental ideas in data acquisition, sampling, signal representation, and quantification of information have their origin in electrical engineering.
 This course introduces these ideas and discusses signal representations, the interplay between time and frequency domains, difference equations and filtering, noise and denoising, data transmission over channels with limited capacity, signal quantization, feedback and neural networks, and how humans interpret data and information.
 Applications in various areas of science and engineering are covered.
 Satisfies the menu requirement of the Caltech core curriculum.
+Not offered 2023-24

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only authoritative source of information about course offerings, option requirements, graduation requirements, and other important topics.